Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 ### Job: Build

 The pipeline is divided into three discrete jobs.
-Each job runs independently in its own environment and the pipeline is configured so that the **build** job executes first, followed by the **LUIS_quality_testing** job and the **release** job.
+Each job runs independently but sequentially in its own environment and the pipeline is configured so that the **build** job executes first, followed by the **LUIS_quality_testing** job and the **release** job.

 The first job builds and unit tests the LUIS model.